Prosecutors: Neo-Nazis planned to attack synagogues, power plants

 TAMPA (FOX 13) - A 21-year-old neo-Nazi and two of his roommates planned to use explosives to harm civilians, nuclear facilities, and synagogues, according to federal prosecutors.
 The sinister plot to “kill civilians and target locations like power lines (and) nuclear reactors” was revealed in court documents for the first time since Brandon Russell was arrested last week.

+Prosecutors hoped the plot described in the new court documents would convince the judge to change his mind.
+Late Tuesday, the judge agreed to issue a stay, opting to keep Russell in jail while he considered the matter.

-The judge on Tuesday set Russell’s bond at $200,000.
-If released, Russell must stay on monitored house arrest at his grandmother’s home in the Orlando area and may not have access to weapons or a computer "to promote or engage in neo-Nazi activities during the pretrial period."
+The judge had previously set Russell’s bond at $200,000.
+And, if released, Russell would have to stay on monitored house arrest at his grandmother’s home in the Orlando area and may not have access to weapons or a computer "to promote or engage in neo-Nazi activities during the pretrial period."

+His attorney, Ian Goldstein, says the judge made the right call.
+"He had these materials for over two years.
+He never used them, never planned to use them, and there's no evidence that he planned to use them."

 Russell, a member of the Florida National Guard, was charged last week with possession of unregistered destructive devices and unlawful storage of explosive materials.